Gotcha! (1995 video game): Gameplay

-Gotcha! is primarily a side-scrolling action-platform party game with fighting and run and gun elements similar to The Outfoxies and Soldat where the main basic objective of players is to turn on all of their respective colored light bulbs before AI-controlled opponents manage to do the same by performing close-quarter attacks or picking up weapons and items scattered across the stage to harm them.
+Gotcha! is primarily a side-scrolling action-platform party game with fighting and run and gun elements similar to The Outfoxies and Soldat.
+The game's basic objective was for players to turn on all of their respective colored light bulbs before AI-controlled opponents manage to do the same by performing close-quarter attacks or by picking up weapons and items scattered across the stage to harm them.
 Multiplayer is a heavy focus of the game, because up to four players with the Team Tap adapter can compete against each other on a split screen to turn all their light bulbs.
 Players choose from several large stages, with multiple platforms and obstacles players can run and jump on.
 Environments employ thematic events and scenarios which can damage players and dynamically change the playing field.

 Development

 Gotcha! was being developed by The Dome Software Developments, which previously worked on conversions such as Shaq Fu for Amiga and Cannon Fodder for Jaguar.
 The project formed part of Atari's European center of development, which was established in January 1995 with the aim of working alongside small game developers around the region to create original games for the Jaguar.
 The game was first announced in the July 1995 issue of Atari Explorer Online for a general 1996 release.

 In October 1995, it was previewed by Ultimate Future Games with the only known screenshot of the multiplayer component, while it and internal documents from Atari stated a late 1995 release instead.
 By this period, Dome Software was also branching out to develop on other platforms such as the PlayStation and Saturn.
-However, in January 1996, Atari Explorer Online reported that the project was moved to PC instead, as it was deemed to be not suitable for the Jaguar and would eventually be left unreleased for unknown reasons.
-On November 16, 2016, Creative Assembly director Jonathan Court revealed on a Jaguar-dedicated Facebook group that he worked on the project and also claimed that work done on the project may still be under his ownership.
+However, in January 1996, Atari Explorer Online reported that the project was moved to PC instead, as it was deemed unsuitable for the Jaguar.
+It was eventually canceled for unknown reasons.
+On November 16, 2016, Creative Assembly director Jonathan Court claimed on a Jaguar-dedicated Facebook group that he worked on the project, and that work done on the project may still be under his ownership.